RndMnkIII/openfpga-pcengine-cd_Analogizer/README.md

 -   Able to change the H and V sync locations for some games that use other screen locations

--   More audio sync via an internal timer - this would help in this, but right now ill need to re-write the whole MPU software

--   Add more ram to the MPU for other functions

--   Clean up the track, minute and second display for both the OSD and the playback of audio to the core.

 -   If able to, add the M128 Memory option to the core.

--   Fix up bugs for other games that are not displaying correctly.

--   Better support for single BIN files

 Licensing
 ---------